Congratulations on being selected to present at the 2022 AIR Forum. Below, you can find resources to assist you in preparing for your presentation.

 Q: Do I have to purchase AIR membership to present?

-A: No. However, all presenters must be registered for the AIR Forum Virtual to present.
-AIR membership is not required.
+A: No. However, all presenters must be registered and attend the AIR Forum to present.
 AIR membership is not required, but members do receive a significant discount on the registration fee.
-You may purchase membership along with AIR Forum Virtual registration.
+You may purchase membership along with AIR Forum registration.

-Q: Is there a template I need to use when preparing my AIR Forum presentation?
+Q: Is there a template I need to use for preparing my AIR Forum presentation?

 Q: When are session details provided to presenters?

 A: All presenters will receive their scheduled day, time, and room for their presentation prior to the conference.
 Cancelations or other schedule adjustments may make last-minute changes necessary.
 We will notify you if your session is impacted.

 Please see Call for Proposals FAQ for AV specifications for each session type.

 Q: What type of room set-ups are provided?

 Please see Call for Proposals FAQ for room set-ups for each session type.